liu-nikki/CS6220-Music-Recommendation-system/README.md

 4. **`requirements.txt`**
    - Lists all the dependencies required for the project.
 Libraries include `pandas`, `numpy`, `scikit-learn`, and `streamlit` for application and data processing purposes.

-5. **`README.md`**
-   - This file provides detailed instructions on how to set up, configure, and run the Spotify Music Recommendation System.

 ---